 Although sales are dominated by crossovers based on automobiles, the traditional body-on-frame SUV continues to be the most practical option for transporting people and cargo.
 The most recent addition to Toyota’s lineup of large SUVs is the Sequoia, which was updated only a few years ago and is equipped with every feature one would anticipate from a contemporary automobile.

-Despite being (in)famous for its fuel economy, and the enormous SUV class, the Sequoia surpasses expectations with its exceptional EPA ratings.
+Despite being (in)famous for its fuel economy and the enormous SUV class, the Sequoia surpasses expectations with its exceptional EPA ratings.
 While not a three-row Prius, the Sequoia’s conventional V6 hybrid achieves marginally higher fuel economy than competitors powered by V8 engines and non-hybrid six-cylinders.
 In addition, its 0-to-60 mph acceleration time of six seconds flat makes it a formidable competitor for passing force on an onramp to the highway.

 Featuring a luxurious cabin, a moderately comfortable journey, and a sizable cargo hold, the GMC Yukon is the undisputed class leader.
-Although the Yukon is a slightly less opulent Chevrolet Tahoe also produced by General Motors, we consider it to be a superior execution of the model.
+Although the Yukon is a slightly less opulent Chevrolet Tho e, also producGeneral Motors, we consider it a superior model execution.

-• The V6 hybrid powertrain provides an excess of power.
+- The V6 hybrid powertrain provides an excess of power.

-• An extraordinary assortment of available and standard technical features.
+- An extraordinary assortment of available and standard technical features.

-• An exceptionally smooth journey for a truck-based SUV.
+- An exceptionally smooth journey for a truck-based SUV.

-• Superior towing capacity utmost.
+- Superior towing capacity utmost.

-• The Nightshade bundle has been added to the lineup, whereas the Platinum level offers access to the TRD Off-Road package.
+- The Nightshade bundle has been added to the lineup, whereas the Platinum level offers access to the TRD Off-Road package.

 2025 Toyota Sequoia Redesign

-Similar to the J300 Land Cruiser, it was constructed on the body-on-frame TNGA-F chassis.
+Like the J300 Land Cruiser, it was constructed on the body-on-frame TNGA-F chassis.
 The all-new Tundra ushered in the era of downsizing and exclusively V6 powertrains, with the i-Force Max hybrid model and the 3.4-liter V35A-FTS twin-turbocharged V6 engine generating 437 horsepower.
 SUV options subsequently included the third generation XK80 Sequoia full-size SUV in early 2022 and the fourth generation J310 Lexus LX 600 in late 2021.

 Intriguingly, the latter may undergo a more extensive redesign before the 2025 model year, given that the 2024 Sequoia was primarily a carryover and had a higher base price ($60,875, up from $59,865 for the 2023MY).
-This is merely one of many speculative claims put forth by digital automotive content developers, so it should be regarded with skepticism given that Toyota has not yet made an official announcement.
-Regardless, if you’re interested in what parallel universes of vehicular CGI have to offer, the fine people over at the Q Cars channel on YouTube may redesign the 2025 Sequoia in a way that dazzles and surprises the public.
+This is merely one of many speculative claims by digital automotive content developers, so it should be regarded with skepticism, given that Toyota has not yet made an official announcement.
+Regardless, suppose you’re interested in what parallel universes of vehicular CGI offer.
+In that case, the fine people over at the Q Cars channel on YouTube may redesign the 2025 Sequoia to dazzle and surprise the present iteration, produced by Toyota at TMMTX (Tourism Motor Manufacturing Texas) in San Antonio, TX, maintains the solid rear axle system from the original model but eliminates its direct predecessor’s independent suspension.
+The hybridized 3.4-liter V35A-FTS twin-turbo V6 i-Force Max engine, which generates 437 horsepower and 583 pound-feet (790 Newton-meters) of torque across the lineup, replaced the V8s.
+In contrast to the ruggedly attractive aesthetic of the full-size SUV, this engine is unlikely to undergo any modifications.

 In summary, should the unofficial AI-assisted vision of the channel’s resident pixel master come to fruition, the 2025 Toyota Sequoia should have a more streamlined front end, maintain its rugged and masculine profile, and feature a significantly more fashionable rear end with sleeker taillights that integrate the fashionable full-width LED strip with the redesigned front LED lights.
 In general, this represents a negligible development within the domain of CGI specialists.